These materials will give students the means to develop as writers and publish their work.

 - All lines of the poem should relate to or describe the topic word

 - One word or a phrase can be used to describe the topic word

 - Poems are written vertically down the page and they do not have to rhyme

-Students reference these features when writing their own poems throughout the week.
+Step 3: Check in with students to confirm understanding.
+Students will reference these features when writing their own poems throughout the week.

-I like to write a few poems as a class using a common topic word such as school or springtime or anything else the kids seem interested in.
-We branch off as the week goes on and students are given the choice to work in small groups, pairs or alone to start writing their own acrostic poems, including one with the topic word of Mother's Day.
-By the end of the week students write their own acrostic using their mothers' name.
+Step 1: I like to write a few poems as a class using a common topic word such as school or springtime or anything else the kids seem interested in.

 Supporting All Learners